josephcslater/WSU-SIBI-Prereq-Check/README.rst

    This means that there are two ways to satisfy the prerequisites for ME2120 (**no space allowed**): Either MTH234 or (ME1040 and EGR1010).
    There is one way to satisfy the prerequisites for ME3120: ME2120.
-5. Create a \`transfer’ spreadsheet
+5. Create a transfer spreadsheet

    -  This is useful for

-      -  Temporary acknowledgment of prerequisite fullfillment prior to transfer credits being posted
+      -  Temporary acknowledgment of prerequisite fulfillment prior to transfer credits being posted
-      -  Graduate students who don’t have undergraduate courses transfered and evaluated formally.
+      -  Graduate students who don’t have undergraduate courses transferred and evaluated formally.

-   -  An example is given as Student_prerequisite_data_Example.xlsx
+   -  An example is given as ``Student_prerequisite_data_Example.xlsx``
    -  This spreadsheet allows you to note that you’ve agreed that a course requirement has been completed **for the sake of satisfying prerequisites**.